mariavila/Visual-recognition/README.md

 * [x] Apply pre-trained Mask-RCNN models to KITTI-MOTS validation set
 * [x] Train Mask-RCNN model on KITTI-MOTS training set and evaluate on KITTI-MOTS validation set

+### Week 5
+* [x] Add data augmentation techniques to Detectron2 framework
+* [x] Train your model on a synthetic dataset and finetune it on a real dataset
+* [x] Train a semantic segmentation model
+* [x] Apply tracking techniques for video object segmentation

 ## Usage 💻
 Mini-project: